ammarhakim/ammar-simjournal/je/je22/je22-euler-2d.rst

 perturbed line around :math:`y=1/2`.
 The domain is :math:`(x,y)\in[0,1/6]\times[0,1]`, and the simulation is run on a :math:`100\times 400` grid to :math:`t=8.5`.
 The initial pressure is in hydrostatic equilibrium.
-[Liska2003]_ states that the "Around the interface the initial conditions are smoothed out."
+[Liska2003]_ states that "Around the interface the initial conditions are smoothed out."
 This has not been done here.